 Tinnitus does not have a singular cure, but experienced hearing specialists are able to treat tinnitus by identifying related issues.
 If tinnitus is linked to other medical conditions, treating those conditions with the help of a medical doctor may lessen the symptoms of tinnitus.

-At the same time, there are specific tinnitus treatments to alleviate the symptoms.
+At the same time, there are specific tinnitus treatment options to alleviate the symptoms.
 Hearing aids offer sound masking and tinnitus therapies, to lessen the effects of the frustrating sounds.
 In many cases, the prescription of hearing aids may also help to treat tinnitus.
 When other sounds are made clearer, the sounds of tinnitus lessen.